 What Happens if You Wreck a Leased Car?

-What Happens if you Total a Leased Car?
+What Happens if You Total a Leased Car?

 Who is Responsible for Damages in a Leased Car Accident?

-However, if the other insurance company denies liability on behalf of the driver, you may need to contact your own insurer to negotiate repairs covered by your policy.
+However, if the other insurance company denies liability on behalf of the driver, you may need to contact your insurer to negotiate repairs covered by your policy.
 Leasing companies require you to have comprehensive and collision coverage, just like a lender would if you bought the vehicle with a loan.
 If your insurance company covers the repairs, it will file a claim against the other driver’s insurance company if the other motorist was genuinely at fault.

 If your leased automobile is wrecked and you weren’t at fault, you also have the right to sue for your losses and obtain reimbursement from the guilty party who caused the accident.
 Whether you lease or own your car, you have the same right to file a compensation claim, which may be the only way to pay for the damages to your leased car.
-The Shreveport personal injury attorneys at Gordon & Gordon can help you in filing your claim and obtaining the compensation you deserve after a car accident that is not your fault.

 How Does an Accident Affect a Car Lease?